Cambridge IVF logo

 • A semen analysis is necessary unless donor sperm is being used.
 This is essential because in around 50% of cases there is a male fertility issue and so there needs to be a check to determine if pregnancy is likely.
 The NHS pays for semen analyses and all that is required is a referral to Cambridge IVF for a semen analysis, alternatively recent semen analyses from other accredited services or the NHS are acceptable.

-• DNA fragmentation testing is recommended where donor eggs are being used at a cost of £350.
-DNA fragmentation has been shown by research to be linked to increased miscarriage and failure to fertilise rates.
-Where DNA fragmentation is elevated to clinically significant levels, MACS-ICSI treatment is recommended at an additional cost of £300.
-A clinician will review if DNA fragmentation testing would be recommended based on an individual’s medical/treatment history.
+• DNA fragmentation testing of the partners sperm is optional where donor eggs are being used.
+DNA fragmentation has been shown by research to be linked to miscarriage and poor fertilisation of eggs.
+Where DNA fragmentation is elevated to clinically significant levels, MACS-ICSI treatment is recommended.
+An Embryologist will review if DNA fragmentation testing would be recommended based on an individual’s medical/treatment history.

 • Patients and their partners (where applicable) will be required to have a counselling session with one of Cambridge IVF’s recommended counsellors.
 This is to ensure all the implications and legal aspects of donor treatment are understood prior to moving forward.